 History of BW Community Arts School

-The Baldwin Wallace Conservatory of Music has a long history of bringing school age and adult learners to campus during the summer for focused music study through workshops, camps, and training institutes.
-These programs will continue under the aegis of the Community Arts School.
-Adults can enroll in professional development sessions that cover topics from repairing instruments to website design to Orff-Schulwerk certification.
-Recently, CAS incorporated the renowned LoVetri Institute for Somatic Voicework, a body-based method of vocal pedagogy, into its portfolio of summer offerings.
-It provides information about vocal teaching and research for teachers and speech pathologists, and attracts more than 100 educators and professionals from around the country and the globe.
+Our music programs are not just for younger students.
+Adults can enroll in our professional development workshops for certification, or in the renowned LoVetri Institute for Somatic Voicework, a body-based method of vocal pedagogy.
+LoVetri Institute for Somatic Voicework provides information about vocal teaching and research for teachers and speech pathologists, and attracts more than 400 educators and professionals from around the country and the globe.